Albanian literature: Socialism

 The drastic political change after the Communist takeover in Albania interrupted connections to pre-WWII literary traditions.
 The new regime had an extremely suspicious attitude towards intellectuals and writers, who were seen as representatives of the "old regime".
 Those years were characterized by notorious witch hunts against writers.
 The practices and policies undertaken by Stalin in the 1930s in the Soviet Union were applied in Albania throughout the 46 years of Communist rule.

 In the political and cultural context of Communist Albania, writers could choose either complete obedience and service to the regime, compromise with clans in the Albanian Writers Union, or stop publishing their works.
 The later option led to the creation of the "literature of the drawers".
 Yet very few writers were able to hide their works due to the strict surveillance from the Communist authorities, and no one was able to circulate their works illegally, so samizdat were non-existent throughout the Communist period in Albania.
 Any writers deemed suspicious by the authorities were arrested, imprisoned, or executed, with or without trial.

 The literature of this period developed within the framework of Socialist Realism, the only direction allowed by official policy.
 Albanian writers had to focus on the partisan war and the efforts to build socialism, and also prevent the influence of "decadent" Western culture.
 Subjects which did not contribute to Communist ideology and politics were deemed taboo.
 The very treatment of taboo subjects in a conformist manner amounted to extreme dissent.
+During the Cultural Revolution, some leadership figures (including Fadil Paçrami and Todi Lubonja) successfully pushed to lessen restraints on literature and culture.
+However, after a brief period of relaxation, cultural supervision was again tightened from 1972 onwards due to a perceived deterioriation of discipline and rise of absenteeism, phenomena which Hoxha linked to a lack of ideological stringency.

-The most elaborate type of novel was the novel of Socialist Realism of ethical and historical character, with a linear subject matter (Jakov Xoxa, Sterjo Spasse, Fatmir Gjata), but novels with a rugged composition, open poetics, and a philosophical substratum issuing from association of ideas and historical analogies (Ismail Kadare, Petro Marko) as well as the satirical novel are not lacking.
+The most prevalent type of novel was the Socialist Realist novel with highly ethical and historical overtones and a linear subject matter (Jakov Xoxa, Sterjo Spasse, Fatmir Gjata), but novels with a rugged composition, open poetics, and a philosophical substratum issuing from association of ideas and historical analogies (Ismail Kadare, Petro Marko) as well as the satirical novel were not lacking.
 A satirical novel is The Rise and Fall of Comrade Zylo by Dritëro Agolli.

 The short story and novel were developed by Dhimitër Shuteriqi, Teodor Laço, Dhimitër Xhuvani, Petraq Zoto, and others; poetry by Ismail Kadare, Dritëro Agolli, Fatos Arapi, Xhevahir Spahiu, Mimoza Ahmeti, and others.
 Drama and comedy (by Spiro Çomora, Karnavalet e Korçës (The Carnival of Korça), 1961) developed to a lesser degree.